 Recently, I returned to playing Warframe after about a six month hiatus.
 The impetus for this being that I wanted to see how pretty it would be on the new PC I built.
 After waiting about 20 minutes for the game to download, I began the install and was surprised when a beta Terms of Service popped up on my screen.
 I hit “Accept” while thinking, “Shouldn’t this game have been released already?”
 Beta Product – A pre-release version of a product which serves as the focus of a beta test; typically at or near feature complete, likely includes a number of known and unknown bugs.
 Warframe

 I’ve been thinking about early access games a lot over the past six months.
-On the surface it seems like an incredible way for small game developers to raise the capitol to get their games made and for the gamers to see behind the curtain and have input into development.
+On the surface it seems like an incredible way for small game developers to raise the capital to get their games made and for the gamers to see behind the curtain and have input into development.
 And when things go really well, it does work like this.
 However, from my personal experience, this is rarely the case.
 I’ve been involved with several early access projects now and I’ve yet to feel like any of them were a smashing success.
-Some have felt like complete tripe that were created to make
+Some have felt like complete tripe that were created to make a

 I play free to play games.